mangrowe/docs/administration/README.md

 You can tell by logging in to the system that the MOKR home page is made up of two components: one with the organizational progress chart and one containing the latest system updates.

 ::: warning IMPORTANT
-The latest updates serve to show to all users the modifications that were made, by whom they were made and when they were made in Time, Objective and Key Result.
+The latest updates serve to show to all users the modifications that were made, by whom they were made and when they were made in Teams, Objective and Key Result.
 :::

 Look at the image below: